Best New England Historic Inns

-Escape to a distant time at one of New England’s historic inns, where a 1700s ambience is preserved with style and comfort.
+Escape to a distant time at one of these New England historic inns, where 18th century ambience is preserved with style and comfort.

-We traveled many hundreds of miles in our search for the best of New England’s oldest inns and B&Bs—those that still evoke the 18th century but are cushioned in contemporary comforts.
+We traveled many hundreds of miles in our search for the best of New England historic inns and B&Bs—those that still evoke the 1700s but are cushioned in contemporary comforts.
 The following historic and restful places emerged as our favorites.

 These are the moody weeks between foliage color and holiday glitz, a lull best captured with a night or two away.
 An old inn, one with the patina and the stories that come with age, seems particularly suited to this reflective time.
 We traveled many hundreds of miles in our search for the best of New England’s oldest inns and B&Bs–those that still evoke the 18th century but are cushioned in contemporary comforts.
 The following historic and restful places emerged as our favorites.